 If you have a passion to serve—and an interest in law, security, and justice—then welcome to Ball State’s Department of Criminal Justice and Criminology.
-Pick one of our degree programs and graduate equipped for an exciting and rewarding career in a variety of roles in local, state, and national law enforcement agencies.
+Pick one of our degree programs and graduate equipped for a variety of exciting and rewarding careers within the criminal justice system at the local, state, and national levels.

 Your course of study will include opportunities for immersive learning, in-depth research, and hands-on internships.
 You’ll also learn from some of the best professors in the country—all of whom have real-world experience in criminal justice—and additionally benefit from criminal justice honor societies, social organizations, and career fairs to help you make connections with working professionals and agencies to land the perfect job.